vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

 step 18: Binary trees (traversals , medium and hard problem)
     a) traversals
-        -[X] introduction to trees
+        -[] introduction to trees
-        -[X] binary tree representation in C++
+        -[] binary tree representation in C++
-        -[X] binary tree traversal in binary tree
+        -[] binary tree traversal in binary tree
-        -[X] preorder traversal of a binary tree
+        -[] preorder traversal of a binary tree
-        -[X] inorder traversal of a binary tree
+        -[] inorder traversal of a binary tree
-        -[X] postorder traversal of a binary tree
+        -[] postorder traversal of a binary tree
-        -[X] level order traversal in a spiral form -[X] iterative preorder traversal of binary tree -[X] iterative inorder traversal of binary tree -[] post order traversal of binary tree using 2 stacks -[] post order traversal of binary tree using 1 stacks
+        -[] level order traversal in a spiral form
+        -[] iterative preorder traversal of binary tree -[] iterative inorder traversal of binary tree -[] post order traversal of binary tree using 2 stacks -[] post order traversal of binary tree using 1 stacks
         - Preorder, Inorder, and Postorder Traversal in one Traversal